hollowaykeanho/Upscaler/README.md

 >
 > **Know your hardware limitations** before determining the scaling factor.
 A
 > scale of 4x on a 1090p for a 12GB memory laptop can crash the entire OS (I'm
-> talking about the very stable Debian OS) during the video re-assembly phase
+> referring the very stable Debian OS) during the video re-assembly phase
 > with FFMPEG due to memory starvation.